MIT6-828/notes/lab2.md

   [f0400-fffff]  PTE[000-3ff] --------WP 00400-0ffff
 ```

+The first range `[ef000-ef3ff]` is where the UPAGES in, we map the UPAGES using `boot_map_region(kern_pgdir, UPAGES, npages * sizeof *pages, PADDR(pages), PTE_U);` in the `mem_init()`, the size of all the page info structures is `npages * sizeof *pages`, which is 256KB if you print this value in code, 256KB corresponds to 64 pages, so 64 physical pages are allocated, and the corresponding page table's `000 ~ 03f` entries are filled.

+> NOTE the size of a single PageInfo structure, if you look at its definition, looks like 6 bytes, but C compiler will append 2 extra bytes to make the structure word aligned.

+The second range `[ef400-ef7ff]` is another 4MB space, its index in page directory is `0x3bd`.
+The first 4 entries of the page table map to 4 physical pages that are not continous so they are shown "uncompressed".
+It's mapped by `kern_pgdir[PDX(UVPT)] = PADDR(kern_pgdir) | PTE_U | PTE_P;` in the beginning of `mem_init()`.

+Then it comes the kernel stack part, we map the kernel stack using `boot_map_region(kern_pgdir, KSTACKTOP-KSTKSIZE, KSTKSIZE, PADDR(bootstack), PTE_W);` also in `mem_init()`, in which `KSTACKTOP` is `0xf000000` and `KTSTKSIZE` is 8 pages, so even though in the range of `[efc00-effff]`, it's only `[efff8-effff]`(corresponds virtual address `0xefff8000 ~ 0xeffffff`) is mapped.
+The page directory index is `3bf` and in the page table, 8 entries is filled.

+The last one is the mapping of the kernel space, the kernel space is 256MB, `[f0000-f03ff]` is its first 4MB space, it shows "uncompressed" as it's mapped scattered, `[f0400-fffff]` is the remaining 252MB, it shows compressed because all of this range map to continous physical address range.
+The page directory index for this range is from `3c1` to `3ff`, for each page directory, the entries of the corresponding page table is from `000` to `3ff`(1024 entries) and also show in "compressed".

+While do note that we only have 128MB physical address, this can only serve up to the `0xf7ffffff` address of the kernel space, though we also mapped `0xf8000000 ~ 0xffffffff`, there's no correspond physical page for it.
+Acutally we cannot even serve up to `0xf7ffffff` because as we seen above a lot of physical pages are used to:

+1. map other ranges
+2. used to store the PageInfo structures
+3. some physical pages cannot even been used because they are used to storing the kernel's code and data.

+It's interesting to access a virtual address which has no physical page mapped, I will talk more about this later.

 ## 3

 See above `info pg` output, the pages in kernel space (0xF0000000 above) are not with `U` permission bit, ensuring the user cannot access these pages.